Padam87/RasterizeBundle/README.md

 # Rasterize Bundle #

-A bundle to rasterize web pages with PhantomJS for Symfony2
+A bundle to rasterize web pages with Puppeteer (or other) for Symfony2

 ```php
 $response = new Response(